basant0x01/lazyDB/README.md

 #### [ Note: This is just an pre-release and not recommend to use untill i release new full production version 1.0 ]

 ## Features based on the version's
-1. lazydb_v1.0 ( Beta Version )
-   - One Click: Powerfull Subdomain Scanner/Detector with auto live Subdomains resolver ( Pass )
-	- One Click: Scan Technologies for all subdomains ( Pass )
+lazydb_v1.0 (Beta Version)

+1. One-Click Subdomain Scanner/Detector
+- A powerful tool for identifying subdomains with automatic resolution of live subdomains.
+(Status: Passed)

+2. One-Click Technology Scanner
+- Scans and identifies technologies for all detected subdomains.
+(Status: Passed)

-	- Default Tech Filter: WordPress ( Pending )
+3. Default Technology Filter: WordPress
+- Predefined filter for WordPress detection.
+(Status: Pending)

+4. Custom Technology Filters
-	- User's can create and add new tech filters upto '3' ( Free Version ) ( Pending )
+- Users can create and add up to three custom technology filters in the free version.
+(Status: Pending)

+5. Subdomain and Program Search Filters
-	- Search filter's for subdomains and programs ( Pass )
+- Advanced search functionality for filtering subdomains and programs.
+(Status: Passed)

-	- Search filter's for tech & subdomains. ( User searches tech and application automatically filters related subdomains ) ( Pending )
-   - UI/UX bug Fixes
+6. Technology and Subdomain Search Filters
+- Enables users to search for technologies, automatically filtering related subdomains.
+(Status: Pending)

+7. UI/UX Enhancements
+- Fixes and improvements for better user experience.
+(Status: Passed)

 ## How to Setup an Environment